janegca/fem-challenges/02-faq-card/refactor/README.md

 # Thoughts

-Worked hard on this one to separate visual elements structure CSS into separate, hopefully reuseable, components.
+Worked hard on this one to separate visual elements and structure the CSS into separate, hopefully reuseable, components.

 Chose to keep the images used by the components with the component files; not sure if this is a good or bad idea; time will tell when I hit bigger projects.